pyiron/pyiron/docs/source/installation.rst

           potentials_vasp_lda_default.csv
           potentials_vasp_pbe_default.csv

-Similar to the LAMMPS resource directory discussed above the VASP resource directory also contains a `bin` diirectory and a `potentials` directory.
-By adding the `default` tag we can set the default executable, in particular when compiling multiple variants of the same VASP version.
-Finally the directories `potpaw` and `potpaw_PBE` contain the VASP pseudo potentials, which are included with the VASP license and have to be added by the user.
+Similar to the LAMMPS resource directory discussed above the VASP resource directory also contains a :code:`bin` diirectory and a :code:`potentials` directory.
+By adding the :code:`default` tag we can set the default executable, in particular when compiling multiple variants of the same VASP version.
+Finally the directories :code:`potpaw` and :code:`potpaw_PBE` contain the VASP pseudo potentials, which are included with the VASP license and have to be added by the user.

 PostgreSQL Database
 ===================
 To accelerate the pyiron installation it is recommended to use a `PostgeSQL <https://www.postgresql.org>`_ database rather than the default `SQLite <https://www.sqlite.org>`_ database.
-To configure the database server, the following options can be added to the `~/.pyiron`:
+To configure the database server, the following options can be added to the :code:`~/.pyiron`:

-* `TYPE` the typ of the database, while `sqlalchemy <https://www.sqlalchemy.org>`_ supports a wide range of differnet databases `PostgeSQL <https://www.postgresql.org>`_ is recommended and can be selected by setting the type to `Postgres`.
+* :code:`TYPE` the typ of the database, while `sqlalchemy <https://www.sqlalchemy.org>`_ supports a wide range of differnet databases `PostgeSQL <https://www.postgresql.org>`_ is recommended and can be selected by setting the type to :code:`Postgres`.

-* `HOST` the database host, where the database is running.
+* :code:`HOST` the database host, where the database is running.

-* `NAME` the name of the database.
+* :code:`NAME` the name of the database.

-* `USER` the database user, in contrast to many other software packages pyiron requires one database user per system user who is using pyiron.
+* :code:`USER` the database user, in contrast to many other software packages pyiron requires one database user per system user who is using pyiron.
 The database is only used to store an index of the calculations executed with pyiron, therefore knowledge gained from accessing the database is limited unless the user has also access to the file system.

-* `PASSWD` the database user password.
+* :code:`PASSWD` the database user password.
 While it is a bad practice to store the database password in the configuration file, the database only contains the the job index.
 Still it is important that the user creates an pyiron specific password and should never store their system user password in the `.pyiron` configuration file.

-* `JOB_TABLE` the name of the database table. pyiron is commonly using one table per user.
+* :code:`JOB_TABLE` the name of the database table. pyiron is commonly using one table per user.

-A typical `.pyiron` configuration with a `PostgeSQL <https://www.postgresql.org>`_ database might look like this:
+A typical :code:`.pyiron` configuration with a `PostgeSQL <https://www.postgresql.org>`_ database might look like this:

 .. code-block:: bash